-The July 2021 edition of our Newsletter is now available.
-This issue includes an update on the Patented Medicine Prices Review Board (PMPRB) changes, the Nova Scotia 2021 Election Campaign, a Cancer Can’t-Wait update, upcoming events, and past webinars.
+The December 2021 edition of our Newsletter is now available.
+This issue includes a piece on the latest COVID-19 Variant: Omicron, an excerpt from the obituary for Kim MacIntosh, opportunities to get involved at many levels, and of course upcoming events, past webinars and more.
 Click here to view!
 Subscribe here for our Newsletter to ensure you receive future editions.